Top 10 Front End Programming Languages

 Front-end development is one of the most important aspects of creating user-friendly applications for mobile and web applications.

 Currently, there are many options when it comes to languages for front-end development, with each having its advantages and disadvantages.
+This articles provides a curated front end programming languages list.
+It explores ten of the best languages used in front end web development.

 High salaries are a compelling reason for looking for a career as a front-end developer.
 According to Indeed, on average, a front-end developer makes $106,539 in the USA.